AlexsLemonade/OpenPBTA-analysis/README.md

 ### Implementing an Analysis

-This section describes the general workflow for implementing analytical code, and more details are [described below](https://github.com/AlexsLemonade/OpenPBTA-analysis#how-to-add-an-analysis).
+This section describes the general workflow for implementing analytical code, and more details are [described below](#how-to-add-an-analysis).
 The first step is to identify an existing analysis or propose a new analysis, engage with the project maintainers to clarify the goals of the analysis, and then get the go ahead to move forward with the analysis.

+#### Analytical Code and Output

+You can perform your analyses via a script (R or Python) or via a notebook (R Markdown or Jupyter).
+Your analyses should produce one or more *artifacts*.
+Artifacts include both vector or high-resolution figures sufficient for inclusion in a manuscript as well as new summarizations of the data (tables, etc) that are intended for either use in subsequent analyses or distribution with the manuscript.

+#### Software Dependencies

 Analyses should be performed within the project's [Docker container](https://github.com/AlexsLemonade/OpenPBTA-analysis#docker-container).
 We use a single monolithic container in these analyses for ease of use.
 If you need software that is not included, please edit the Dockerfile to install the relevant software or file a [new issue on this repository](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/new) requesting assistance.

-You can perform your analyses via a script (R or Python) or via a notebook (R Markdown or Jupyter).
-Your analyses should produce one or more *artifacts*.
-Artifacts include both vector or high-resolution figures sufficient for inclusion in a manuscript as well as new summarizations of the data (tables, etc) that are intended for either use in subsequent analyses or distribution with the manuscript.
-You should file a [Pull Request](https://github.com/AlexsLemonade/OpenPBTA-analysis/compare) to contribute analyses to this repository.
+#### Pull Request Model

+Analyses are added to this repository via [Pull Requests](https://github.com/AlexsLemonade/OpenPBTA-analysis/compare).
+**Please read the [Pull Request section of the contribution guidelines](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/CONTRIBUTING.md#pull-requests) carefully.**
 We are using continuous integration software applied to the supplied test datasets to confirm that the analysis can be carried out successfully within the Docker container.

 ## How to Obtain OpenPBTA Data